 In the Early Years Foundation Stage children learn through a balance of both teacher led and child initiated activities.
 Everything we do is based on careful observations of the children so that we can tailor the learning environment and plan activities that are engaging, motivating and exciting.

-The theme for Summer 2 is Journeys
+The theme for Autumn 1 is All About Me!

 Please see the class newsletter for further details.